-In this capacity, Hill-Davis is responsible for developing the educational and advocacy strategy to advance the Center’s legislative goals for climate policy.
-She works with wide-range of legislators and coalitions in Washington, D.C. to pursue a pragmatic approach to climate change and to provide an alternative to the proposals of the Green New Deal.
+Kodiak Hill-Davis the vice president of government affairs at the Niskanen Center.
+She is responsible for developing the educational and advocacy strategies to advance the Center’s legislative goals across all policy departments.
+She works with wide-range of legislators and coalitions in Washington, D.C. to pursue pragmatic approaches to the biggest challenges of the day.

 Prior to joining the Niskanen Center, Kodiak spent more than a decade lobbying the federal government on behalf of municipal governments, transportation authorities, airports, and defense interests at a bi-partisan government relations firm.
 In her free time, she is the political director for Republican Women for Progress and is a founding member of the Diversity in Government Relations Coalition.
 Kodiak earned her B.A. in political science from Smith College and her J.D. from George Mason University School of Law.